Affiliation with organization: 2018 – Present

 Years active at YAGP: 2018 – Present

-Jean-Yves Esquerre is the Founder and Director of European School of Ballet, located in Amsterdam.
-He also runs ESB Summer & Winter Schools that host teams of international ballet stars and pedagogues.
+Jean-Yves Esquerre is the Founder and Director of European School of Ballet.

 Esquerre first studied dance with Monique Malo in France and received his artistic training at Mudra, the multidisciplinary school in Brussels.
 Throughout his career he danced with Maurice Béjart’s Les Ballets du XXème Siècle, John Neumeier’s Hamburg Ballet, and Jiri Kylian’s Nederlands Dans Theater.

-In 1986, Esquerre was appointed Ballet Master of Le Ballet du Louvre, originally formed by Rudolf Nureyev, and staged a production of Giselle.
+In 1986, Esquerre was appointed ballet master of Le Ballet du Louvre, originally formed by Rudolf Nureyev, and staged a production of Giselle.
 In 1987, HRH Princess Caroline of Monaco offered him the artistic direction of Les Ballets de Monte Carlo.
-During the following years, he expanded the companyʼs repertoire significantly, incorporating works by George Balanchine, Pierre Lacotte, Anthony Tudor, John Neumeier, Jiri Kylian, William Forsythe,
+During the following years, he expanded the company’s repertoire significantly, adding to masterpieces from Les Ballets Russes various works by George Balanchine, Pierre Lacotte, Anthony Tudor, John Neumeier, Jiri Kylian, William Forsythe, Roland Petit, Maurice Béjart.